learn-to-race/l2r/README.md

 **Python:** We use Learn-to-Race with Python 3.6 or 3.7.

 **Graphics Hardware:** The racing simulator runs in a container, but it requires a GPU with Nvidia drivers installed.
-A Nvidia 970 GTX graphics card is minimally sufficient to simply run the simulator.
+An Nvidia 970 GTX graphics card is minimally sufficient to simply run the simulator.

 **Docker:** The racing simulator runs in a [Docker](https://www.docker.com/get-started) container.